-The results of the operations of the Fund are disclosed in the Statement of Comprehensive Income of these financial statements.
-The net gain attributable to unitholders for the financial year 30 June 2017 was \$7,505,658.
+The results of the operations of the Fund are disclosed in the Statement of Profit or Loss and Other Comprehensive Income of these financial statements.
+The net gain attributable to unitholders for the financial year 30 June 2018 was \$6,277,056.